ManiSphynx/popular-design-patterns-in-typescript/creational/prototype/README.md

 - **Maintenance Overhead:** Managing and maintaining prototypes can add overhead, especially in large systems.

 Explore the Prototype folder to see practical examples and understand how this pattern can be applied! 🔍📂

+**Frequency of Use:** Medium-Low

+**Reason:**
+The frequency of use for the Prototype pattern in JavaScript and TypeScript is **medium-low**.
+This is due to several factors:

+1. **Cost of Cloning vs. Creating:** While cloning can be efficient, modern JavaScript engines make object creation relatively cheap, reducing the need for this pattern.
+2. **Common Use Cases:** The pattern is useful in specific scenarios where object creation is costly or complex, but these cases are less common in typical web development projects.
+3. **Complexity in Cloning:** Handling deep cloning can add complexity, making simpler patterns like Factory often more appealing for many use cases.